 The esophagus, the muscular tube connecting the pharynx to the stomach, is another critical location for nonkeratinized stratified squamous epithelium.
 As food passes through the esophagus, the epithelial lining protects the underlying tissues from mechanical damage.
 The moist, nonkeratinized surface reduces friction, facilitating the smooth passage of food boluses.

 The esophageal epithelium must withstand the abrasive forces of swallowing, as well as exposure to potential irritants like stomach acid during reflux.
-The multilayered structure provides a robust barrier, while the lack of keratin ensures flexibility and resilience.
+The multilayered structure provides a solid barrier, while the lack of keratin ensures flexibility and resilience.
 This tissue is also capable of rapid regeneration, allowing it to repair damage caused by injury or inflammation.

 Vagina